SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

                 'operator': 'In'
                 'values': ["true"]
     ```
-    - Kubernetes uses the [YAML file format](https://en.wikipedia.org/wiki/YAML) to declare object manifests
+    - Kubernetes manifests are defined in the [YAML file format](https://en.wikipedia.org/wiki/YAML)
     - At first glance there is a lot going on in this file, but for now we will focus on these three things:
         1. `kind: Pod`
             - This specifies the kind of Kubernetes object, in this case a pod but we could also specify other [Workload Resources](https://kubernetes.io/docs/concepts/workloads/controllers/) like jobs or deployments